Access control modelEstimated reading time: 5 minutes

 Kubernetes namespaces: A namespace is a logical area for a Kubernetes cluster.
 Kubernetes comes with a

 defaultnamespace for your cluster objects, plus two more namespaces for system and public resources.
-You can create custom namespaces, but unlike Swarm collections, namespaces can’t be nested.
+You can create custom namespaces, but unlike Swarm collections, namespaces cannot be nested.
 Resource types that users can access in a Kubernetes namespace include pods, deployments, network policies, nodes, services, secrets, and many more.

 Together, collections and namespaces are named resource sets.
 Learn to group and isolate cluster resources.